STANDARD TERMS AND CONDITIONS FOR ALBERT MONITORING & MANAGEMENT SERVICES

-These Terms and Conditions shall govern the purchase of Albert Monitoring Services between the Center for Internet Security, Inc. (“CIS”), located at 31 Tech Valley Drive, East Greenbush, NY 12061-4134, and Customer (CIS and Customer each a “Party” and collectively referred to as the “Parties”).
+Upon acceptance by Customer, these Terms and Conditions shall govern the purchase of Albert Monitoring & Management Services between the Center for Internet Security, Inc. (“CIS”), located at 31 Tech Valley Drive, East Greenbush, NY 12061-4134, and Customer (CIS and Customer each a “Party” and collectively referred to as the “Parties”).

 B. Security Operation Center (SOC).
-24 X 7 X 365 watch and warning center that provides network monitoring, dissemination of cyber threat warnings and vulnerability identification and mitigation recommendations.
+24 X 7 X 365 watch and warning center that provides Albert event analysis and threat notification for Services, dissemination of cyber threat alerts, vendor patch notifications, cybersecurity advisories with threat intelligence, vulnerability identification and mitigation recommendations.

-Subject to the terms and conditions contained herein, CIS hereby agrees to supply Customer with the Albert Monitoring Services as requested during the term of this Agreement, including hardware if so requested by Customer and set forth in Appendix A. Initially, CIS shall provide Customer with the Albert Monitoring Services specified in Appendix A (“Initial Albert Monitoring Services”).
-Additional Albert Monitoring Services may be ordered by Customer during the Term of this Agreement by submitting a written request to CIS; such purchases are also subject to the terms and conditions contained in Appendix B described below, to extent applicable.
-The Service Start Date of subsequent orders for Albert Monitoring Services will be dependent upon CIS receiving sufficient information to begin services, but shall terminate as of the end of the applicable Term, as specified in Section V below.
-Additional Cyber Security Services may also be ordered by Customer by separate agreement with CIS.
+CIS hereby agrees to supply Customer with the Albert Monitoring & Management Services including hardware if so requested by Customer and set forth in an Order, which shall be incorporated and made a part of this Agreement.
+Additional Albert Monitoring & Management Services may be ordered by Customer during the Term of this Agreement by submitting a written request to CIS; such purchases are also subject to the terms and conditions contained in section IV described below, to the extent applicable.
+The Service Start Date of subsequent orders for Albert Monitoring & Management Services will be dependent upon CIS receiving sufficient information to begin services, but shall terminate as of the end of the applicable Term, as specified in Section V below.

 III.
 Consideration, Payment Terms